zachflower/KoolKubernetes/cicd/gitops-stack/README.md

 ## Example NodeJS app
 In this setup we will be showcasing the instructions for a NodeJS application which is based upon the default react-app.
 This repo also contains the required files you'll use later on for CircleCI (eg. `.circleci`, `dockerfile`, etc.)
-Clone the webapp01 repo on GitHub, and cd into the created directory.
+Clone the KoolKubernetes repo on GitHub, and cd into `cicd/gitops-stack/`.
 When you issue `npm start`, the application should open up in a browser.
 There are three main files:
 The index.html file is the template that will be sent to the browser, while the code for the application reside in src/App.js.
 In package.json you can find some parameters of the app.
 The most useful parameters in this file are the `version` and `name` parameters.